guillemontecinos/itp-residency-2020-2021/system-design-workshop/system-design-workshop.md

   <img src="https://github.com/guillemontecinos/itp_residency_2020_2021/blob/master/system-design-workshop/assets/shannon-communication.jpg" align="middle" width="80%">
 </p>

 As you see, with a simple diagram composed by boxes and arrows we can ilustrate a logical flow of information where an `Input` is affected by a `System` and then converted into an `Output`.
 We can go further by simplifying Shannon's model by detecting which are the `input`, `output` and `system`.
 As you can guess, the input is the message comming from the `Information Source`, while the output is the message getting to the `Destination`.
-Then, the `System` in this analysis, is composed of the `Transmitter`, the `Noise Source`, the channel and the `Receiver`.
+Then, the `System` –in our analysis– is composed of the `Transmitter`, the `Noise Source`, the channel and the `Receiver`.

 <p align="center">
   <img src="https://github.com/guillemontecinos/itp_residency_2020_2021/blob/master/system-design-workshop/assets/shannon-communication-simplified.jpg" align="middle" width="80%">